 In 1921, the Atlantic City Business Men’s League took the advice of a local newspaper columnist and added a bathing beauty completion to its post-Labor Day Atlantic City Fall Frolic.
 Women in bathing suits competed against other women from other cities who earned the trip to Atlantic City by winning local competitions.
 Catalina was one of the earliest sponsors of this contest, which morphed into the Miss American pageant in 1940.

 Bathing beauty contests were not only found on the East Coast.
 In California towns like Newport Beach, women carrying parasols in one-piece tank suits and beach boots literally paraded up and down the boardwalks.

 Not all of the California bathing beauties were there just to get a tan or win a beauty contest though.
 For some, it was the road to stardom.
 It worked for Carole Lombard.
 Before she became an acting legend and wife to Clark Gable, Lombard appeared on film as one of Mack Sennett’s Bathing Beauties in 1928.

 Swimsuits – Make or Buy Your Own

-Making a men’s or women’s 1920s swimsuit isn’t too difficult- Find an extra long cotton ribbed tank top and a pair of biking shorts.
-Add stripes and edging using binding tape or buy a “ringer tank top” with contrast edging already attached.
-Add a white belt and swim cap and done!
-This tutorial should help (womens)
+Making a men’s or women’s 1920s swimsuit isn’t too difficult.
+Find an extra long cotton ribbed tank top and a pair of biking shorts.
+Add stripes and edging using binding tape, or buy a “ringer tank top” with contrast edging already attached.
+You can also paint on stripes (see below).
+Add a white elastic belt and swim cap, sunglasses, and you’re done!

 Shop Women’s 1920s Swimsuits